gotoiot/embed-iot-core/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-If you find it useful please helpme with follow to my Github user and Star the project, it will animate me to continue contribuiting with the great open source community.
+If you find it useful please helpme with follow to my Github user and mark this project with a Star.
+This will animate me to continue contribuiting with the great open source community.